Can I Take Out a Personal Loan While Unemployed?

 When Should You Consider Taking Out a Personal Loan While Unemployed?

-Ideally, you’d avoid taking on debt while you’re unemployed and don’t have regular income coming in from a job.
+Ideally, you’d avoid taking on an unemployment loan when you don’t have regular income coming in from a job.
 You might first explore any other options available to you to free up funds, whether that’s taking on a side hustle, getting a roommate, or reassessing your budget.
 However, there are some circumstances when taking out a personal loan while unemployed may be doable, and it can be a better option than resorting to a high-interest payday loan or expensive credit card debt.

-If you’re considering a personal loan while unemployed, you should first assess whether you’ll realistically be able to make on-time payments on your loan each month.
+If you’re considering a personal loan while unemployed and wondering how to get a loan without a job, you should first assess whether you’ll realistically be able to make on-time payments on your loan each month.
 Not doing so can lead to late fees and impacts to your credit score.
 You may even consider crunching the numbers using a personal loan calculator to determine if a personal loan would net you any savings over another borrowing option.

-It’s also important to understand what lenders will look for when determining whether to approve you for a loan while unemployed.
-You’ll generally need a strong credit history and credit score to qualify.
+It’s also important to understand what criteria lenders consider when determining whether to approve you for a loan while unemployed.
+You’ll generally need a strong credit history and credit score for a personal loan.
 Additionally, lenders will want to see some income in order to prove you’ll be able to make monthly payments.
-Without a regular paycheck coming in during unemployment, this could be Social Security benefit payments, disability income, money from investments, or even your spouse’s income, among other alternatives.
+Without a regular paycheck coming in during unemployment, this could be an unemployment benefit, Social Security payment, disability income, money from investments, or even your spouse’s income, among other alternatives.
+If you don’t have a credit history or have bad credit, you may be in the market for a high-risk personal loan.

 Taking out a personal loan may seem appealing to someone who is temporarily out of work because it might be relatively quick to secure and can come with lower interest rates than credit cards.
-But as with all financial decisions, it’s important to understand the pros and cons of taking out a personal loan while unemployed before applying.
+But as with all financial decisions, it’s important to understand the pros and cons of taking out a personal loan while unemployed before you apply for a personal loan.

 Pros of Personal Loans for Unemployed Individuals